Really-Simple-Plugins/wp-consent-level-api/readme.md

 ------------------------------------
 Currently it is possibly for a consent management plugin to block third party services like Facebook, Google Maps, Twitter, etc. But if a WordPress plugin places a PHP cookie, a consent management plugin cannot prevent this.

-Secondly, there are plugins that integrate data processing code on the clientside in javascript files that, when blocked, break the site.
+Secondly, there are plugins that integrate tracking code on the clientside in javascript files that, when blocked, break the site.

 Or, if such a plugin's javascript is minified, causing the URL to be unrecognizable, it won't get detected by an automatic blocking script.

-Lastly, the blocking of data processing approach requires a list of all types of URL's that track user data.
+Lastly, the blocking approach requires a list of all types of URL's that place cookies or use other means of tracking.
 A generic API where plugins adhere to can greatly facilitate a webmaster in getting a site compliant.

-Does usage of this API prevent third party services from processing user data?
+Does usage of this API prevent third party services from tracking user data?
 ------------------------------------------------------------------
-Primary this API is aimed at compliant first party user data processing by WordPress plugins.
+Primary this API is aimed at compliant first party cookies or other means of tracking by WordPress plugins.
 If such a plugin triggers for example Facebook, usage of this API will be of help.
 If a user manually embeds a facebook iframe, a cookie blocker is needed that initially disables the iframe and or scripts.

 Third party scripts have to blocked by a blocking functionality in a consent management plugin.
 To do this in core would be to intrusive, and is also not applicable to all users: only users with visitors from opt in regions such as the European Union require such a feature.
 Such a feature also has a risk of breaking things.
 Additionally, blocking these and showing a nice placeholder, requires even more sophisticated code, all of which should in my opinion not be part of WordPress core, for the same reasons.